ShieldTech-Ltd/DUSK/README.md

 > **Inline agent-action security for networks.
 DUSK analyses every action an AI agent takes on your infrastructure, predicts its impact, and blocks the hijacked ones before they execute.**

-DUSK is built for environments where autonomous agents operate the network.
-It sits inline at the control-plane API, learns each agent's normal behaviour, and refuses the actions that signal a hijack — turning detection into prevention, with a full decision trail for every call.
+Behavioural threat detection for agentic networks.
+DUSK sits at the control plane, watches every action an AI agent takes before execution, and blocks the hijacked ones before they reach your infrastructure.

 ---